harystyleseze/movie-recommendation-app/DEPLOYMENT.md

 - **Monitoring**: Prometheus + Grafana stack
 - **CI/CD**: GitHub Actions with production secrets
 - **Container Registry**: Docker Hub, ECR, or private registry

+The current CI/CD pipeline does not automatically push to Docker registry yet.
+Let me clarify what's currently set up versus what would happen in production:

+Current Status:

+✅ What's Working:

+- Local Docker builds (frontend & backend containers build successfully)
+- CI/CD pipeline structure is complete
+- GitHub Actions workflow file exists

+❌ What's Missing for Auto-Push:

+- The pipeline needs to be triggered by an actual Git push to main or develop branch
+- Docker registry authentication secrets need to be configured in GitHub
+- The workflow needs to run in GitHub Actions (not locally)

+How Docker Registry Push Works:

+The CI/CD pipeline (/.github/workflows/ci-cd.yml) is configured to:

+1. Build Docker images during CI
+2. Push to GitHub Container Registry (GHCR) automatically
+3. Deploy to production (Render/Vercel)

+But this only happens when:

+- Code is pushed to main or develop branch
+- GitHub Actions runs the workflow
+- Proper secrets are configured

+To Enable Auto-Push:

+You would need to:

+1. Push code to GitHub (triggers the workflow)
+2. Configure GitHub secrets:

+   - GITHUB_TOKEN (usually automatic)
+   - Any deployment secrets for Render/Vercel

+3. The workflow runs automatically and pushes to ghcr.io/your-username/movie-recommendation-app

+Currently, we've only tested the pipeline locally - the actual Docker registry push happens when the GitHub Actions workflow runs in the cloud.

 ## Security Requirements